 While discovering the food, music, and culture of New Orleans, I knew I had found a new city that felt like home.
 I’ve definitely done my fair share of traveling, and it is rare for me to feel this way about any destination other than my own home town.

-New Orleans reminded me of everything I love about Portland, and made me consider how many more cities I need to put on my bucket list here in the United States.
+New Orleans made me consider how many more cities I need to put on my bucket list here in the United States.

 The best thing about travel, after all, is its ability to make us see everything in a new light.
 The ways we are affected by our adventures aren’t limited to the time away from home, whether it be domestic or abroad.
 Rather, you return home with a greater capacity to enjoy, experience, and live within the world you create for yourself.

-For more information on the history and culture of New Orleans, be sure to check out the New Orleans CVB site!
+For more information on the history and culture of New Orleans, be sure to check out the Official New Orleans Tourism Website site!

 This is a sponsored conversation written by me on behalf of New Orleans Convention and Visitor’s Bureau.
 The opinions and text are all mine.